nagius/neotrellis/README.md

 We will suppose here that you are using a Rasberry Pi B+ to control the Neotrellis device.
 Adapt the I2C device name and pin numbers for other boards.

 First, connect the pins SDA and SLC of the keypad to GPIO pins 3 and 5.
 The device will appear on the second I2C bus of the Raspberry Pi `/dev/i2c-1`.
-Te I2C port need to be enabled in the linux kenel to operate.
+The I2C port need to be enabled in the linux kernel to operate.
 Refer to Raspberry Pi documentation to do so.

 If you want to use the interruption mode also connect the INT pin to the GPIO pin 15 (GPIO22).